CBeri9496/Splunk_SPL/README.md

 To hide filter there is an option called Hide Filter, Which will hide filter from the panel.

-***A filter XML code starts with "Form" whereas a dashboard without filter panel XML code start with "dashboard"***
+*** The Filter panel's XML code starts with "Form" whereas the dashboard's (without filter panel) XML code start with "dashboard"***

 To interlink filter to the dashboard, add filter_token name in the dashboard search query.
 Then the dashboard will generate based on filter selections.

+Ex: